GitHub Ribbon Using CSS Transforms

 }

-I'm applying a counterclockwise rotation of 45 degrees, and using the top and left properties to place the ribbon in the upper left corner of my page.
-Tweak those values according to your needs.
-We should be looking at something similar to this:
+We are applying a counterclockwise rotation of 45 degrees, and using the left and top properties to place the ribbon in the upper left corner of the page.

 Ribbon with rotation